TVTower/TVTower/docs/manual_en.md

 Foreword

-Please always have in mind that this is a developer version.
+Please always have in mind that the game is still under development.
 It's far from perfect and many things are still missing.
 But we try to make sure that you always have playable software.

 For this we depend on your help.
 Tell us about mistakes, make suggestions, discuss with us whether the game makes sense or not, and lend a hand, if you have the skills to contribute.
 It's also great to motivate ourselves by chatting in the forum:

 https://www.gamezworld.de/phpforum/

-At the moment the game is playable as an endless game.
+At the moment TVTower is playable as an endless game.
 The AI works, but it's not yet in it's final state.

-At the end of the manual there's a list of keyboard shortcuts for this developer version.
+At the end of the manual there's a list of useful keyboard shortcuts.

 Contents